Ev-Bro/glossary/glossary.md

 **Pre-trained model:** A model that has been previously trained on a large dataset to solve a problem similar to the one it will be applied to.
 These models can be fine-tuned with additional data for specific tasks, reducing the need for extensive computational resources and training time.

+**Quantization:** The process of reducing the precision of the weights and activations of a model to lower bit widths, which decreases model size and speeds up inference, with minimal impact on accuracy.

 **Recurrent Neural Networks (RNNs):** A type of neural network where connections between nodes form a directed graph along a temporal sequence, allowing it to exhibit temporal dynamic behavior.

 **Self-attention:** A specific form of attention mechanism that enables each part of the input data to interact with and assess the importance of other parts of the same data, thereby improving the model's ability to understand and represent complex relationships.

 **Small-Language Model:** A streamlined model trained to handle language tasks efficiently with fewer resources.
 While less comprehensive than larger models, it remains effective for basic natural language processing applications.

+**Temperature:** A parameter that controls the randomness of model predictions, influencing the diversity and predictability of outputs in generative models.

 **Vision Transformers (ViT)**: A type of neural network that applies the transformer architecture to image classification tasks.